adr1enbe4udou1n/blog/content/posts/17-build-your-own-kubernetes-cluster-part-8/index.md

 ## 7th check ✅

 We have done for the basic functional telemetry !
-There is infinite things to cover in this subject but it's enough for this endless guide.
+There is infinite things to cover in this subject, but it's enough for this endless guide.
 Go [next part]({{< ref "/posts/18-build-your-own-kubernetes-cluster-part-9" >}}) for the final part with testing, code metrics, code coverage, and load testing !